RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: An exhausting day, my code for some reason is not working.
 I am just tired and want to give up!

+Day 98: January 31 2021

+**Today's Progress**: I was able to finish the bug that was annoying yesterday, It seems I had added an express space in one of the values in my EJS file so Mongo couldn't read the value.
+Finished with the todolist, I was able to host the mongo code on Mongo Atlas and the backend on Heroku.